phinziegler/BounceGame/README.md

 ## To Do
 1. Improve the impulse calculation to include the normal vector.
+2. Rework the background object into a generic Background class, and change background.js into floor.js
-2. Make the game an actual game.
+4. Make the game an actual game.
-3. ????
+5. ????
-4. Profit.
+6. Profit.